blaine-geiger/Lab-Phase-2/README.md

 7. On the laptop, open a web browser and enter the default IP of the firewall and will take us to the web GUI where we can configure the device.
 8. Use the default credentials to enter GUI:

+### Set DNS Server
-- Locate DNS server:
+1. Locate DNS server:
-1. Hostname: change or leave default
+2. Hostname: change or leave default
-2. Domain: change or leave default
+3. Domain: change or leave default
-3. DNS Servers: for example Google and Cloudfare:
+4. DNS Servers: for example Google and Cloudfare:
    - DNS Server 1: `8.8.8.8`.
    - DNS Server 2: `1.1.1.1`.

+### Configure WAN
 - WAN Interface page (public IP from ISP and modem):
   - Select Type: DHCP.

+### Assign and Configure LAN
 - LAN IP Address and Subnet Mask:
   - The firewall is the first device on the network:
     - Example `192.168.1.1`: